 Dry January, just like Sober October, means giving up drinking alcohol for the month of January.

 The Dry January movement is fairly recent – it was launched by Alcohol Change UK in 2013 with 4,000 people signing up; within 7 years, this had grown to 4 million.
-The campaign actually started when Emily Robinson, one of the directors of Alcohol Concern, was training for a half marathon and wanted to abstain from alcohol to help her prepare.

 More recently, the Dry January concept has spread from the UK to other countries across the globe, particularly France and Switzerland.